NicoJuicy/LearnML/ml/automl_tools.md

 AutoFeat helps to perform Linear Prediction Models with Automated Feature Engineering and Selection.

 AutoFeat allows you to select the units of the input variables in order to avoid the construction of physically nonsensical features.

-### TsFresh

-tsfresh is a python package that calculates a huge number of time series characteristics or features automatically.

-In addition, the package includes methods for assessing the explanatory power and significance of such traits in regression and classification tasks.